Adam Kierat

 Wrocław

-- + Progressed from L2 to L3 support through demonstrated expertise
+- + Administered Red Hat Enterprise Linux systems in production environments, progressing from L2 to L3 support

 Timeline